 Do you want to bring ethical Urban Herbology into your life and possibly your business?

 Yes, Yes, Yes and Yes?
-Welcome to the Urban Herbology Apprenticeship!
+Then you are very welcome to apply to join the next intake for the Urban Herbology Apprenticeship!

 Walks – Free for apprentices

-**Those who pay in one will work through the course in the same way.
-The first units are open, when those assignments are successfully completed, the next units will open up for you.
+Please note that those who pay in one go, will work through the course in the same way.
+The first units are opened to you, when the first tasks are successfully completed, the next units will open up for you, and so on.

 “Recommended!
 I took this course with Lynn over the past year and found it very inspiring!
 “Esther, Apprentice in Amsterdam